 Born at Bockelheim on the Nahe.
 The family name is unknown of this great seeress and prophetess, called the Sibyl of the Rhine.
 The life of Hildegard as a child, religious, and superioress was an extraordinary one.
 Left much to herself on account of her ill health, she led an interior life trying to make use of everything for her own satisfaction.
-From her early years she was favoured with visions.
+From her early years she was favored with visions.

 "Up to my fifteenth year I saw much, and related some of the things seen to others, who would inquire with astonishment, whence such things might come. ...
 Frequently, I my conversations, I would relate future things which I saw as if present, but, noting the amazement of my listeners, I became more reticent."